 - Learn your legal rights as an injured maritime worker

-Cobalt’s corporate vision is to become one of the best oil exploration and production companies in the world.
-It claims to have a business model that allows it to operate efficiently and to quickly move from exploration to development and production of real oil.
 Cobalt was not always devoted to producing oil.
-Its beginnings were in exploration and that has always been its strong suit.
-Now and in the future the company hopes to further expand its development and production techniques.
+Its beginnings were in exploration, which has always been its strong suit.
+Now and in the future, the company hopes to expand its development and production techniques further.

 Cobalt and Safety

 In the dangerous industry of offshore exploration and oil production, Cobalt has taken steps to minimize risk and accidents and to promote the safety of workers and the environment.

 It created a Health, Safety, Security, and Environmental Policy, or HSSE, to address these needs.
 Employees, leaders, contractors, and suppliers are held to these standards.

 The standards set out in the HSSE include:

 - Adhering to all safety and environmental laws

 - Communicating expectations, roles, and responsibilities to contractors and employees

 - Managing positive relationships with contractors